SnejPro/EasyVereinScripts/Readme.md

 # CAVE: First you need to assign every invoice you have
 PyVenv/bin/python3 CreateInvoices.py -h
 ```

-# Functions:
-1. Stripe.py
-    - import payments (incl. fees) and payouts
-2. SumUp.py
-    - import payments (incl. fees) and payouts
-3. CreateInvoices.py (Experimental)
-    - create invoices for all bookings that do not already have an invoice attached within a given timeperiod.
-    - (You need an invoice attached to all bookings to export your bookwork for DATEV)
-4. EasyVereinRefreshToken.py
-    - refresh easyverein token
-    - run this script every week, if you do not run one of the other scripts every week

 # Get Help:
 If you have issues with one of the scripts, please open an issue.